 Executive Director

-Scott Artis is the executive director of Golden State Salmon Association and in this role champions the restoration of California salmon for their economic, recreational, commercial, environmental, and cultural importance.
-He brings two decades of experience spanning for-profit and nonprofit sectors in conservation, research, business development, management and fundraising.
+Scott Artis is the executive director of Golden State Salmon Association and, in this role, champions the restoration of California salmon for their economic, recreational, commercial, environmental, and cultural importance.
+He brings two decades of experience spanning the for-profit and nonprofit sectors in conservation, research, business development, management, and fundraising.

 Before stepping into his current role, Artis served as acting executive director and managing director of Turtle Island Restoration Network and Salmon Protection Watershed Network – driving collaborative solutions to conservation issues.
-He currently serves on the Cordell Bank National Marine Sanctuary Advisory Council and holds a Master’s degree in Environmental Studies with a concentration in Sustainable Development and Policy, degrees in Micro & Molecular Biology and Fisheries and Wildlife Sciences, and has complemented his studies with a Master’s certificate in Environmental Resource Management.
+He currently serves on the Cordell Bank National Marine Sanctuary Advisory Council.
+He holds a Master’s degree in Environmental Studies with a concentration in Sustainable Development and Policy, a degree in Micro & Molecular Biology, and a degree in Fisheries and Wildlife Sciences.
+He has complemented his studies with a Master’s certificate in Environmental Resource Management.

 Cat Kaiser

-Cat joined GSSA in February of 2018 as the operations and events director.
-Cat came to GSSA after 15 years of travelling, and a previous career in the wine and hospitality industry.
+In February of 2018, Cat joined GSSA after 15 years of traveling and a previous career in wine, restaurant, and hospitality management.

 John McManus